kripsy/gophermart/.github/ISSUE_TEMPLATE/custom.md

 _Provide a brief description of how you plan to implement this feature.
 This could include specific Go libraries, architectural patterns, or third-party services._

-### Estimated Time of Completion

-_How long do you anticipate this feature will take to develop?_

-### Additional Context (optional)

-_Add any other context or screenshots about the feature request here._

 ### DoD (Definition of Done)